Honors, Awards, and Funding

 Department of Medicine faculty and staff frequently receive recognition for their contributions.
 Here’s a list of recent awards and distinctions.

-Awards and Honors: Winter 2018
+Awards and Honors: Fall/Winter 2019

-Celebrating the accomplishments of Department of Medicine faculty and staff…
+Celebrating the accomplishments of Department of Medicine faculty and staff.

-2018 Halloween Door Decorating Contest
+2019 Halloween Pumpkin Decorating Contest

 Chucky, Hello Kitty, Cinderella, and many more characters made appearances on campus Oct.
 30, all vying for the title of Halloween Pumpkin Decorating champion!…

 The Department of Medicine is excited to welcome three faulty members to its Division of Oncology: Curtis Chong, Fauzia Riaz and Shagufta Shaheen.